 By asking yourself the following question, you can get a better understanding of the message you want to convey.
 It will also help you to rehearse once before you open to your teenager.

 Such preparation is very important when you want to open sensitive topics such as sex education or peer pressure.
 With a little bit of extra preparation, you will be more comfortable dealing with these topics.
 And the chances of getting your point across to your teenager improves.

-If you like to know more about conversation status and how to go about opening and handling sex education topic with your teenager, you can read article How-To have constructive sex talk with your teenager
+If you like to know more about conversation status and how to go about opening and handling sex education topic with your teenager, you can read article sex education.

 Once you have a clear and logical understanding of your idea, it is time for you to say it out loud.